-(12) "Risk Reduction Audit and Plan" means a study prepared by the owner or operator of a stationary source which identifies sources and emissions of toxic air contaminants at the stationary source that result in potentially significant public health risks and which proposes airborne toxic risk reduction measures that are sufficient to reduce potential public health risks from such emissions to less than significant risk mitigation levels as specified in this rule.
+(1213) "Risk Reduction Audit and Plan" means a study prepared by the owner or operator, or representative, of a stationary source which identifies sources and emissions of toxic air contaminants at the stationary source that result in potentially significant public health risks and which proposes airborne toxic risk reduction measures that are sufficient to reduce potential public health risks from such emissions to less than significant risk mitigation levels as specified in this rule below the significant risk threshold(s).

-(13) "School" means any public or private school used for the education of more than 12 children in one or more grades from kindergarten through grade 12, but does not include any school in which education is primarily conducted in a private home.
+(1314) "School" means any public or private school used for the education of more than 12 children in one or more grades from kindergarten through grade 12, but does not include any school in which education is primarily conducted in a private home.